If you are married or have kids, life insurance is a must-have.

 Term life insurance is the simplest form of life insurance since it has only one goal: to reduce the financial impact of your death on your loved ones.

-Term life insurance is much cheaper than permanent life insurance.
-As such, it is a popular option when looking for affordable coverage.
+Term life insurance rates are much cheaper than permanent life insurance rates.
+As such, it is a popular option when looking for affordable premiums and life insurance rates.
 For a 35-year-old non-smoking male, the premiums can be as low as $18 a month!

 Benefits of term life insurance

-- It costs 10-15 times less than permanent life insurance for the same amount of coverage
+- It costs 10-15 times less than permanent life insurance policy for the same amount of coverage

 - Offers guaranteed level premiums and a death benefit, meaning your price and the payout remains the same for the entire term

-- Provides peace of mind that your family will be covered during the most vulnerable years (e.g. until your children become financially-independent individuals) with the possibility to renew coverage if your life insurance needs change down the road
+- Provides peace of mind for your family's future as they will be covered during the most vulnerable years (e.g. until your children become financially-independent individuals) with the possibility to renew coverage if your life insurance policy needs change down the road

 Permanent Life Insurance